 Our mission is to redefine the economics of green hydrogen production through our innovative proprietary electrolyser technology.
 The support of this international syndicate of clean energy practitioners and investors validates our core technology and our approach to scaling and mass manufacture.Paul BarrettCEO, Hysata

-The CEFC, through the Clean Energy Innovation Fund, has committed $10.75 million to Hysata to support its development of advanced electrolyser technology.
+The CEFC has committed $10.75 million to Hysata to support the development of its advanced electrolyser technology.
 Virescent Venture manages the investment on behalf of the CEFC.

 The CEFC, Kiko Ventures, IP Group Australia, Vestas Ventures, Hostplus and BlueScope are among the top-tier investors supporting the electrolyser.